 Custom Insert Molding Service

 The molding material or the resin is chosen based on the mold.
-We offer the following materials for insert molding.
+We offer the following materials for insert molding process.

 - Polypropylene (PP)